eleozzr/desc/README.md

 The [**desc**](https://github.com/eleozzr/desc) package is an implementation of deep embedding for single-cell clustering.
 With desc, you can:

-- Preprocess single cell gene expression data from various formats.
+- Pre-process single cell gene expression data from various formats.
 - Build a low-dimensional representation of the single-cell gene expression data.
 - Obtain soft-clustering assignments of cells.
-- Visualize the cell clustering results and gene expression patterns.
+- Visualize the cell clustering results and  the  gene expression patterns.
 <br>

 # Installation